hashicorp/terraform-website/content/source/docs/cloud/workspaces/managing-variables.html.md

 1. Go to the workspace and click the **Variables** tab.
 The **Variables** page appears, showing all workspace-specific variables and variable sets applied to the workspace.

-2. Click **Apply Variable Set**, select the variable set you want to apply to your workspace, and click **Apply variable set**.
-The new variable set appears in the list and the Terraform will use the variables in the set during the next workspace run.
+2. In the **Variable sets** section, click **Apply Variable Set**.
+Select the variable set you want to apply to your workspace, and click **Apply variable set**.
+The variable set appears in the workspace's variable sets list and Terraform Cloud will now apply the variables to runs.

 To remove a variable set from within a workspace: